This course is now full for 2018/19. You can apply for 2019/20 via UCAS from September 2018.

 |Irish Leaving Certificate: Mathematics and English at ordinary level grade B3/O3 or higher.

 |Scottish qualifications: a minimum of five Intermediate Standard 2 or above, must include English, Mathematics and a Science subject.|

 |Plus one of the following Level 3 qualifications which you may be working towards:|

 |GCE A/A2 level

-120 UCAS tariff points from a minimum of three A/A2 level passes which must include a Science or Social Science subject for example one of Psychology, Sociology, Biology, Geography, Chemistry, Physics or Mathematics.
+120 UCAS tariff points from a maximum of three A/A2 level passes which must include a Science or Social Science subject for example one of Psychology, Sociology, Biology, Geography, Chemistry, Physics or Mathematics.
 A typical offer would be BBB.
 General Studies and Critical Thinking excluded.

 |GCE/AVCE Double Award in Health and Social Care

 GCE/AVCE Double Award with remaining UCAS tariff points from a minimum of one GCE A/A2 Level in a Social Science or Science subject.
 General Studies and Critical Thinking excluded.

 |BTEC National Diploma in Health Studies or Early Years

 Award has to be equivalent to 120 UCAS points or higher